RobotnikIstobalAI2/fleet-adapter/CustomMission.md

 docker exec -it open-rmf-fleet-adapter-1 bash ros2 run fleet_adapter_mqtt dispatch_action -s <start_point> -a teleop -F <fleet_name> -R <robot_name> -o <orientation>
 ```
 The fleet_name and robot_name are optional.
-If not specified, rmf-core will choose which robot to use for the mission.
+If they are not specified, rmf-core will choose which robot to use for the mission.
-The orientation is the orientation of the start_point
+The orientation is the orientation of the start_point.